BDC Hamburger Icon

 Ease of Use

-During our testing of Paychex’s retirement services, we paid particular attention to ease of use on the user-facing software.
+During our review of Paychex’s retirement services, we paid particular attention to the usability of the employee-facing software.
 We found that Paychex makes it easy for small business owners to implement and manage employee retirement plans through the vendor’s digital dashboard and mobile app.
-We liked that if you integrate payroll services, you can automatically see which team members are eligible to sign up for your retirement plan – one of the ways in which Paychex’s all-in-one solution is so valuable.
 Then, using the platform, eligible employees can enroll in a retirement plan in just four clicks.
-Another key benefit, in our opinion, is the option for automatic 401(k) enrollment to increase employee participation rates.

-Paychex retirement dashboard
+Paychex dashboard

 Paychex Features and Services